Emmanuel-Dominic/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 This is a Machine Learning Microservice API project with a pre-trained `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.

+- Some of the screenshots are listed in the files folder.

 ## Setup Project Environment

 * Clone the ptoject repo.